 This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
-We’ll show how you can use Oxford Industries, Inc.’s (NYSE:OXM) P/E ratio to inform your assessment of the investment opportunity.
-Oxford Industries has a price to earnings ratio of 18.19, based on the last twelve months.
-That means that at current prices, buyers pay $18.19 for every $1 in trailing yearly profits.
+To keep it practical, we'll show how Oxford Industries, Inc.'s (NYSE:OXM) P/E ratio could help you assess the value on offer.
+What is Oxford Industries's P/E ratio?
+Well, based on the last twelve months it is 17.15.
+In other words, at today's prices, investors are paying $17.15 for every $1 in prior year profit.

 The formula for price to earnings is:

 Price to Earnings Ratio = Price per Share ÷ Earnings per Share (EPS)

 Or for Oxford Industries:

 P/E of 17.15 = $69.2 ÷ $4.04 (Based on the year to May 2019.)

 The higher the P/E ratio, the higher the price tag of a business, relative to its trailing earnings.
 That isn't a good or a bad thing on its own, but a high P/E means that buyers have a higher opinion of the business's prospects, relative to stocks with a lower P/E.

 Does Oxford Industries Have A Relatively High Or Low P/E For Its Industry?

 The P/E ratio indicates whether the market has higher or lower expectations of a company.
 As you can see below, Oxford Industries has a higher P/E than the average company (14.9) in the luxury industry.

 That means that the market expects Oxford Industries will outperform other companies in its industry.
 Shareholders are clearly optimistic, but the future is always uncertain.
 So further research is always essential.
 I often monitor director buying and selling.